awsdocs/aws-elemental-mediapackage-user-guide/doc_source/getting-started.md

 ## \(Optional\) Step 4: Monitor AWS Elemental MediaPackage Activity<a name="monitor-emp"></a>

-Use Amazon CloudWatch to track AWS Elemental MediaPackage activity, such as the counts of ingest and egress bytes, response times, and request counts\.
+Use Amazon CloudWatch to track AWS Elemental MediaPackage activity, such as the counts of bytes that MediaPackage has received and sent, response times, and request counts\.

 **To view metrics using the CloudWatch console**
 Metrics are grouped first by the service namespace, and then by the various dimension combinations within each namespace\.